pa79/replication-paper-using-DiD-and-Tripple-DiD/README.md

 ## Figures

-> Replace `path/to/figureX.ext` with the actual file paths in your repo.
-If you keep figures in `output/figures/`, use that path.

 ### Figure 2.
 Gonorrhea incidence among 15–19-year-old Blacks in Roe and early-repeal states by gender, 1985–2000
 ![Figure 2](Figure 1.png)